tsuru/tsuru/docs/overview.rst

 cloud.
 It allows you to easily create a service instance for your application usage and bind them together.
-The service setup for your application is transparent by the use of environment variables, which are exported in all instances of the application, allowing your configuration to fit diverses environments (like development, staging, production, etc.)
+The service setup for your application is transparent by the use of environment variables, which are exported in all instances of the application, allowing your configuration to fit several environments (like development, staging, production, etc.)